The Ultimate Local SEO Dictionary for 2023

-The Ultimate SEO Dictionary
+The Ultimate SEO Glossary:

 Whether you’re just getting started or you’re looking for a refresher, this dictionary is the ultimate source for every need-to-know term related to local SEO.
-Here are the definitions to every industry-specific term you may have come across in our past blogs.
+Here are the definitions of every industry-specific term you may have come across in our past blogs.

 A/B Testing: Is the process of testing two variants (like landing pages) against each other to determine which version performs better.

-Aggregator: In the world of local search and business listings, the aggregators are companies that manage databases of the local businesses.
+Aggregator: In the world of local search and business listings, aggregators are companies that manage databases of local businesses.
 They sell that data to local search sites, like Google, Yelp, Facebook, Yellowpages, etc. that power the business listings on those sites.
 Some U.S. aggregators include Infogroup, Neustar/Localeze, Acxiom, and Factual.

 Alexa: An Alexa, is a voice assistant device developed by Amazon.
-The Alexa is able to carry out functions through speech recognition and can perform different tasks like setting alarms, control smart devices, and more.
+The Alexa is able to carry out functions through speech recognition and can perform different tasks like setting alarms, controlling smart devices, and more.

 Algorithm: An algorithm is a detailed step-by-step instruction set or formula for solving a problem or completing a task.
 For example, many local search algorithms are designed to sort through all the possible results, weigh the different results based on a number of factors such as listing accuracy and popularity, and then return the most relevant and popular results to users.

 Alt Text: A word or phrase that can be inserted as an attribute in an HTML document to tell Website viewers the nature or contents of an image.
 The alt text is the text that appears in the blank box that would normally contain the image, only visible to the end user if the graphic is undeliverable.